 If you have a seroma, you should avoid applying high amounts of pressure to the area.
-This can make it more difficult for the seroma to reabsorb, and it can also damage the stitches or surgical wound.
+This can make it more difficult for the seroma to reabsorb, and it can also damage stitches or surgical wounds.
 Your doctor can advise you on the best way to manage a seroma.

 A seroma can develop into an abscess if it is not treated.
 This can lead to sepsis, which is a serious infection.
 During treatment, a healthcare professional will give you antibiotics to fight off the infection.
 These antibiotics may include penicillins, macrolides, or cephalosporins.
 Your doctor may also recommend intravenous antibiotics for severe cases.